MichelleChen711/no-more-hangry-v2/README.md

 No More Hangry eliminates the top down search structure of selecting a food category, then a restaurant of that food category, then a food item in that restaurant.
 By showing the food item first, No More Hangry focuses on the more deciding factors: what entree looks good and its price.

-Create an account, save your address, payment details, preferences once and No More Hangry will do the rest.
+Create an account, save your address, payment details, and preferences once and No More Hangry will do the rest.
 For example, an image of a delicious entree under $10 with at least 3 stars will be displayed to you.
 Dont like it?
-Refresh the page to see another entree.
-If you are satisfied with the current entree, all you have to do is click a button and the food is on its way to your doorstep.
+Click on randomize to see another entree.
+If you are satisfied with the current entree, all you have to do is place your order and the food is on its way to your doorstep.

 ##Data Model